Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/orientations.rst

    it becomes more interesting.

-   As you see, the light blue lines indicate the faces' normals, and the darker blue lines indicate the vertex normals (these were turned on in the :kbd:`N` Properties region under :menuselection:`Mesh Display --> Normals --> Face` and *Vertex*).
+   As you see, the light blue lines indicate the faces' normals, and the darker blue lines indicate the vertex normals (these were turned on in the Properties region under :menuselection:`Mesh Display --> Normals --> Face/Vertex`).
    Selecting any given face will cause our Manipulator's Z-axis to align with that normal.
    The same goes for Vertex Select Mode.
    Edge Select is different -- A selected Edge has the Z-axis aligned with it